spryker/spryker-docs/docs/scos/dev/back-end-development/forms/forms.md

 ## Extending the form

-The _Form_ Component provides several possibilities to add additional functionality like form types, validators etc. The `spryker/form-extension` module was created for this purpose.
+The _Form_ component provides several possibilities to add additional functionality like form types or validators.
+The `spryker/form-extension` module was created for this purpose.
 It will be installed automatically together with the `spryker/form` module.

 The extension module provides the `FormPluginInterface` interface as follows: